 There are two things to be wary of when rag slating.
-The first is the coverage, that is, the degree of which the next slate and/or course, covers any holes in the slate.
+The first is the coverage, that is, the degree to which the next slate and/or course, covers any holes in the slate.
 This should always be a minimum of 3’inches and the kick.
-If an adequate kick isn’t provided (where the eaves slate and bottom course meets gutter/wallplate) this will result in the next courses of slate “kicking” which can allow windblown rain to enter the roof.
+If an adequate kick isn’t provided (where the eaves slate and bottom course meet gutter/wallplate) this will result in the next courses of slate “kicking” which can allow windblown rain to enter the roof.

 Trips and tours to the quarry at Delabole can still be arranged, and you can see the slate as it is quarried.